 One jumper probably isn’t enough to get through the British winter, so I’m hoping to add to my collection from one of these other ethical wool retailers…

 Ally Bee – Pretty grey and cream yarns from British alpacas and sheep, plus cradle-to-cradle cashmere and merino

 Finisterre – Merino from non-mulesed sheep in New Zealand, guaranteed the freedom from thirst, hunger, cold, illness, and manhandling

 Flock – British and Italian woollens with a complimentary repair service and recyclable packaging

 Handsome Badger – Independent knitwear brand using personally-sourced Peruvian merino wool

-Johnstons of Elgin – Superfine woollens made in Scotland, UK
+Johnstons of Elgin – Superfine woollens sourced in Australia and made in Scotland

 Myssyfarmi – Wooly hats made in Finland on a family farm, and knitted by a group of grannies

 Naadam – Ethical cashmere sourced directly from Mongolian herders and made in clean energy factories

 The North Face – Climate-conscious practices are employed by US sheep farmers for The North Face to offset emissions